Canvasbird/canvasboard/contribution.md

   git checkout master
   git checkout -b "your_branch_name>
   ```
 Try to give a meaningful branch name.
-For example if you are working on fixing the graph pugin,
+For example if you are working on fixing the graph plugin,
 use "fix_graph_plugin" as the branch name

 2. After creating the branch, make the changes required to fix the issue you took and test it on
-  your local by runing the server.
+  your local by running the server.

 ### Create a PR 🚀